thecartercenter/nemo/lib/enketo-transformer-service/README.md

 ## Troubleshooting

-If you get errors trying to `yarn install`, make sure you are using the correct node version: the one specified in [../../.nvmrc](.nvmrc).
+If you get errors trying to `yarn install`:
+- Make sure you are using the correct node version: the one specified in [../../.nvmrc](.nvmrc)
+- Try explicitly specifying the C++ compiler used by Enketo dependencies: `yarn install -std=c++17`